 , where h - interval length, (IQ) - the difference between the upper and lower quartile.

-In addition to constructing a histogram using the number of classes obtained by the Sturgess formula, it builds histograms based on the number of classes based on Scott and Friedman/Diaconis and also with the number of classes randomly set by the user.
+In addition to constructing a histogram using the number of classes obtained by the Sturgess formula, it builds histograms based on the number of classes based on Scott and Friedman/Diaconis and the number of classes randomly set by the user.